Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - New\ \[E135\] Fix up the landscape painting behind 1683D3
 - New\ \[E4A7\] Raise and smooth out the landscape to make the sidewalk chunks less of an eyesore with respect to it's missing faces below the light pole 1B61DF.
 [Navmesh]
 - New\ \[E0F7\] Adjust and smooth out landscape near the wall chunk 1755A9, needs some navmesh movement to compensate. [navmesh]
-- New\ \[E18E\] Smooth out the landscape to fill a hole just above 1752C6, also swap 17529B for it's Half01 version to save a draw call.
+- New\ \[E18E\] Smooth out the landscape to fill a hole just above 1752C6, also swap 17529B for it's Half01 version to save a draw call. [position needs double checked]
 - New\ \[E18F\] Adjust rotation and properly ground 1D1745 so that the plant clump isn't floating so much on one side.
 - New\ \[E1AD\] Raised part of the landscape to mask some placement jank next to 1D34BC, as an aside the navmesh for this block is badly placed.